p5f8/logstashscripts/README.md

 ## better logstash pipeline

+sexto-pipeline.conf - example with elasticsearch, http, grok, mutate, regex, if-else, output to file, output to elasticsearch(if avaiable)
 quinto-pipeline.conf - example with http, grok, mutate, regex, if-else, output to file, output to elasticsearch(if avaiable)

 ## TODO